 The Armor is Real

-Checking our emotional armor at the door is nearly impossible, though pioneers like Brené Brown, bravely help us try.
-Through years of parent association leadership and working as a school administrator, I found that the “armor” that adults bring to school rivals the collection at the Metropolitan Museum of Art.
+Most of us carry emotional armor.
+It’s that feeling of putting up our defenses when we're in a potentially stressful situation.
+And for those adults who did not have a particularly good experience as children, their own children heading off to school can rekindle all those negative feelings.
+Checking our emotional armor at the door is nearly impossible, though pioneers like Brené Brown bravely help us try.
+Through years of parent association leadership and working as a school administrator, I found that the metaphorical armor that adults bring to school rivaled the collection at the Metropolitan Museum of Art.
 I too was armored up every school year that my daughters were in school.
 It was exhausting.

 We need a new way forward.

-Many schools are still locked in an old dynamic of “us and them,” and the parameters of a partnership between parents and faculty and administration are as murky as ever.
+Many schools are still locked in an old dynamic of “us and them,” and the parameters of a partnership among parents and faculty and administration are as murky as ever.

 Here a few suggestions for independent school administrators to encourage parents to check their armor at the door:

 Know When to Fold ‘Em.
 Some families are not a good fit for your school because your school cannot meet their needs or expectations.
-If that's the case, decide quickly to counsel out the family and work diligently to help that family find a school that is a better fit for their student.
-Letting unsolvable problems linger and calling repeated meetings with little resolution does nothing for your school's reputation.
+If that's the case, decide quickly to counsel out the family and work diligently to help them find a school that is a better fit for their student.
+Letting unsolvable problems linger and calling repeated meetings with little resolution does nothing for your school's reputation, and is of no service to the child and family.
 However, owning your school's unique strengths and understanding who you are best able to serve will resonate with even the most disillusioned family.